seinfismat/seinfismat.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "¿Who are we?"
-excerpt: "About me"
+excerpt: "About us"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-El Semillero Estudiantil de Investigación en Física-Matemática (SEIFM) de la Universidad Pedagógica Nacional es un espacio académico dedicado a la investigación rigurosa en los campos de la Mecánica Cuántica, la Relatividad General y las Matemáticas.
+The 'Semillero Estudiantil de Investigación en Física-Matemática' [SEIFM](https://www.instagram.com/seinfismat/) of the Universidad Pedagógica Nacional is an academic space dedicated to rigorous research.
+It has three lines of research:
+1. Quantum Mechanics
+1. General Theory of Relativity
+1. Mathematics

-Investigación en el SEIFM
+SEIFM Research:
 ======
-Nuestro semillero se enfoca en la promoción y realización de investigaciones de alta calidad en áreas científicas de relevancia.
-Los proyectos de investigación llevados a cabo por nuestros miembros a menudo culminan en tesis de pregrado que contribuyen al avance del conocimiento en sus respectivos campos.

-Colaboración y Desarrollo Académico
+Our research group focuses on promoting and conducting high quality research in relevant scientific areas.
+The research projects carried out by our members often culminate in undergraduate theses that contribute to the advancement of knowledge in their respective fields.

+Collaboration and Academic Development
 ======
-Fomentamos la colaboración interdisciplinaria entre estudiantes y tutores altamente calificados, brindando a nuestros miembros la oportunidad de desarrollar habilidades de investigación y establecer conexiones académicas valiosas.

-Compromiso con la Ciencia
+We foster interdisciplinary collaboration between students and highly qualified tutors, providing our members with the opportunity to develop research skills and establish valuable academic connections.

+Commitment to Science
 ======
-En el SEIFM, estamos comprometidos con el rigor científico y la excelencia académica.
-Nuestro semillero representa un paso significativo hacia la formación de futuros científicos.
+At [SEIFM](https://www.instagram.com/seinfismat/), we are committed to scientific rigor and academic excellence.
+Our seedbed represents a significant step towards the training of future scientists.

-Le invitamos a explorar más sobre nuestras líneas de investigación y a unirse a nosotros en la búsqueda del conocimiento y la excelencia científica en
+Le invitamos a explorar más sobre nuestras líneas de investigación y a unirse a nosotros en la búsqueda del conocimiento y la excelencia científica.

-Primer Seminario Estudiantil en Física-Matemática
+First Student Seminar in Mathematical Physics
 ------
-El "Primer Seminario Estudiantil en Física-Matemática" fue un evento colaborativo entre el [SEIFM](https://www.instagram.com/seinfismat/) de la Universidad Pedagógica Nacional y  [AstroUD](https://www.instagram.com/astro_ud/) de la Universidad Distrital Francisco José de Caldas.
-Este seminario brindó una oportunidad única para explorar dos áreas de investigación avanzada en dos charlas magistrales.
+The "First Student Seminar in Mathematical Physics" was a collaborative event between the [SEIFM](https://www.instagram.com/seinfismat/) of the Universidad Pedagógica Nacional and [AstroUD](https://www.instagram.com/astro_ud/) of the Universidad Distrital Francisco José de Caldas.
+This seminar provided a unique opportunity to explore two areas of advanced research in two keynote talks.
 ![Flyer Primer Seminario Estudiantil en Física-Matemática](/images/flyer1.jpeg)

-Charla 'Un breve recorrido por la Cosmología Relativista'
+Talk 'Un breve recorrido por la Cosmología Relativista'
 ------
-Esta charla divulgativa se da a los estudiantes de educación media del Colegio de la Universidad Libre para despertar el interés de las y los jóvenes por esta hermosa disciplina científica.
-Por Juana V. Pinzón.
+This informative talk is given to high school students of the 'Colegio de la Universidad Libre' to awaken the interest of young people in this beautiful scientific discipline.
+By Juana V. Pinzón.
 ![Flyer Un breve recorrido por la Cosmología Relativista](/images/brcr.jpeg)

-Charla 'Una introducción a teorías de altas dimensiones: Teoría de Kaluza-Klein'
+Talk 'Una introducción a teorías de altas dimensiones: Teoría de Kaluza-Klein'
 ------
-Esta charla tomó a la Teoría General de la Relatividad de Einstein como punto de partida, en donde es necesario hacer modificaciones estructurales a la teoría para introducir al electromagnetismo como una perturbación espacio-temporal más, pero el precio a pagar es la adición de una dimensión espacial, conformando un espacio-tiempo de cinco dimensiones.
-Por Nicolás Pérez.
+This talk took Einstein's General Theory of Relativity as a starting point, where it is necessary to make structural modifications to the theory to introduce electromagnetism as another type of space-time perturbation, but the price to pay is the addition of a spatial dimension, conforming a five-dimensional space-time.
+By Nicolás Pérez.
 ![Flyer Una introducción a teorías de altas dimensiones: Teoría de Kaluza-Klein](/images/kkad.jpeg)

-Charla 'Más allá de las dimensiones: Explorando Sólidos con Grafos'
+Talk 'Más allá de las dimensiones: Explorando Sólidos con Grafos'
 ------
-Esta charla tomó a la Teoría General de la Relatividad de Einstein como punto de partida, en donde es necesario hacer modificaciones estructurales a la teoría para introducir al electromagnetismo como una perturbación espacio-temporal más, pero el precio a pagar es la adición de una dimensión espacial, conformando un espacio-tiempo de cinco dimensiones.
-Por Nicolás Mahecha.
+This talk explores how graphs can be used to represent multidimensional solids based on numerical patterns, organized by Combinatorial concepts.
+By Nicolás Mahecha.
 ![Flyer Más allá de las dimensiones: Explorando Sólidos con Grafos](/images/nicolam.jpeg)